rnwolf/MOVE-Tracker/move-tracker-specification.md

 ## 1\.
 Script Name & Purpose

   * **Name:** `move_tracker_report.py`
   * **Purpose:** To automate the process of generating MOVE (Minimal Outcome-Value Effort) project progress reports.
-It will read project data and configurations from a structured Excel workbook, compute the `Progress_Log` for a specified snapshot date, generate Work Execution and Fever Charts (as SVG images for testability), and insert these updated data and charts back into the Excel workbook.
+It will read project data and configurations from a structured Excel workbook, compute the `Progress_Log` for a specified snapshot date, generate Work Execution and Fever Charts (as PNG images for Excel compatibility), and insert these updated data and charts back into the Excel workbook.
 It also provides functionality to generate a template Excel file for new users.

 -----